MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 Step-by-step instructions to create a sample SQL Query on the SQL Analytical Endpoint in Fabric for the `contoso_westus_accounts_payable` Lakehouse.

-1. **Open Microsoft Fabric:**
-   - Launch your web browser and navigate to the Microsoft Fabric portal (https://powerbi.com).
-   - Log in with your credentials.
+1. Launch your web browser and navigate to the Microsoft Fabric portal (https://powerbi.com) and log in with your credentials.
-2. **Access the SQL Analytical Endpoint:**
-   - Choose the workspace where your Lakehouse is located and click on the desired SQL Analytical Endpoint (a sub-node of your Lakehouse).
+2. Choose the workspace where your Lakehouse is located and click on the desired SQL Analytical Endpoint (a sub-node of your Lakehouse).
-3. **Open the SQL Query Editor:**
-   - Once in the SQL Analytical Endpoint, locate and click on the "New SQL query" button to open the SQL query editor interface.
+3. Once in the SQL Analytical Endpoint, locate and click on the "New SQL query" button to open the SQL query editor interface.
-4. **Write Your SQL Query:**
-   - In the SQL query editor, enter your SQL query and click **Run**.
+4. In the SQL query editor, enter your SQL query and click **Run**.
 The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine Id that have failed within the last 7 days.

      ```sql
         SELECT